The64thGamer/cheeseepedia/content/7rghzfciznby84p1/content.md

 ***Show 2 2021* is the spring show first released on March 1st, 2021 and played through April 25th.
-The show ran in conjunction with the Spring-tastic Celebration promotion (with {{< wiki-link "Chuck E. Cheese's Show 1 2021" >}} being utilized again afterwards).
+The show ran in conjunction with the Spring-tastic Celebration promotion (with [Chuck E. Cheese's Show 1 2021] being utilized again afterwards).
 This show features seven songs (three new) and a new Live Show.**

 ## Production